-How the Rich Use the Government to Enrich Themselves
+How Wealthy People Use the Government to Enrich Themselves

 The progressive narrative about America’s skyrocketing levels of inequality goes something like this: Since the 1970s or so, conservatives have racked up a series of victories in rolling back government’s role in taxing and regulating the rich and powerful.
-As a result, the rich and powerful — who often lavish conservative politicians with donations — have run roughshod over poor- and middle-class people, sucking up a horrifying proportion of the nation’s wealth in the process.
+As a result, the rich and powerful — who often lavish conservative politicians with donations — have run roughshod over poor and middle-class people, sucking up a horrifying proportion of the nation’s wealth in the process.

-In their new book The Captured Economy: How the Powerful Enrich Themselves Slow Down Growth, and Increase Inequality, Brink Lindsey and Steven M. Teles argue that this is only part of the story.
+In their new book The Captured Economy: How the Powerful Enrich Themselves, Slow Down Growth, and Increase Inequality, Brink Lindsey and Steven M. Teles argue that this is only part of the story.
 “What this approach misses is the role of government action itself, rather than the government’s mere failure to act, as a cause of inequality,” they write.
 This means that anyone concerned about addressing inequality should be focusing on the many ways in which government policy itself actively redistributes money upward.

-Lindsey, vice president and director of the Open Society Project at the Niskanen Center, and Teles, a fellow at the Center and a political science professor at Johns Hopkins, focus on four key areas in which, they say, government policy has been ruthlessly taking money from the have-nots and bestowing it upon the haves: finance, intellectual property (that is, the patent system), occupational licensing, and land use.
+Lindsey, vice-president and director of the Open Society Project at the Niskanen Center, and Teles, a fellow at the Center and a political science professor at Johns Hopkins, focus on four key areas in which, they say, government policy has been ruthlessly taking money from the have-nots and bestowing it upon the haves: finance, intellectual property (that is, the patent system), occupational licensing, and land use.

-Whereas the standard progressive narrative about inequality and government inaction is fairly intuitive, Lindsey and Teles’ arguments are sometimes a bit more nuanced.
-Take their occupational licensing case study, for example: They argue that many state licensing laws pertaining to physicians and attorneys are much more about artificially constricting labor supply in these fields than any sort of compelling quality-control argument, which in turn drives the salaries of physicians and lawyers (the desired effect from the physicians and lawyers who lobby for strict licensing laws), which in turn drives up costs for consumers, which in turn cuts off the access poor- and middle-class people have to the sometimes literally life-saving services of a good attorney or physician.
+Whereas the standard progressive narrative about inequality and government inaction is fairly intuitive, Lindsey and Teles’s arguments are sometimes a bit more nuanced.
+Take their occupational-licensing case study, for example: They argue that many state licensing laws pertaining to physicians and attorneys are much more about artificially constricting labor supply in these fields than any sort of compelling quality-control argument, which in turn drives up the salaries of physicians and lawyers (the desired effect from the physicians and lawyers who lobby for strict licensing laws), which in turn drives up costs for consumers, which in turn cuts off the access poor and middle-class people have to the sometimes literally life-saving services of a good attorney or physician.

 What this and other examples show is that sometimes the “conservative” argument that deregulation and a scaling-back of government intervention can reduce inequality is, well, true.
 It’s just complicated, and depends on a lot on context.
 There’s no one-size-fits-all approach to solving anything as complicated as America’s inequality crisis.